 Read more here: Why is the snow gray in my winter photos?

 In the image below the exposure has been adjusted to maintain detail in the highlights.
-Notice the difference that makes to the texture of the snow.
+Notice the difference that makes to the amount of texture showing in the snow.

-PRO TIP: You NEED to have some shadows to make a pure white object appear three-dimensional.
+PRO TIP: You NEED to have both highlights and shadows to make a pure white object appear textured and three-dimensional.

-Hard light, such as direct sunlight, will provide more texture and shadows (see pro tip above).
-Side or backlighting will make sure the shadows fall in the right place to enhance the texture even more.
+Hard light, such as direct sunlight (quality of light), will provide more texture and shadows (see pro tip above).
+Side or backlighting (direction of light) will make sure the shadows fall in the right place to enhance the texture even more.

-See if you can determine where the light is coming from in the two images below.
-Can you see how that affects the snow texture?
+See if you can determine where the light is coming from in the two images below (hint look for the shadows).
+Can you see how it affects the amount of texture visible in the snow?

 Light painting is another fun technique to try your hand at in the winter.
 Find an interesting subject and give it a go.

-NOTES: Always make sure you have permission to enter any property, NEVER trespass!
-And dress warmly so that you don’t get cold.
+NOTES: Always make sure you have permission to enter any property, and NEVER trespass!
+Remember to dress warmly (use layers) so that you don’t get cold.
 Get some good gloves that will allow you to work and stay warm too (like THESE).

 Once you have taken your winter photos, there’s one more step you don’t want to miss – the editing process.

-For example, in the after image (first image below) I darkened the background and make it bluer so that the frost on the leaves would stand out more.
-Your camera can not do that.
+For example, in the after image (second image below) I darkened the background and made it bluer so that the frost on the leaves would stand out more.
+Your camera cannot do that.

 NOTE: If you get hoar frost like this in your area – watch for it on cold mornings and get out there!!
-It’s one of the most beautiful things you can see and photograph in the winter.
+It’s one of the most beautiful things to see and photograph in the winter.

 So I recommend you edit your winter photos to give them added pop, sparkle, and texture.
-No matter which software you use, add contrast, play with the curves and Clarity or Structure sliders, and make sure your subject is crisp and sharp.
+No matter which software you use, Luminar Neo, Lightroom, or others, add contrast, play with the Curves and Clarity or Structure sliders, and make sure your subject is crisp and sharp.

 Compare the before and after images below.
 The first one is unprocessed, and the second was edited using Lightroom.

-See how much more the frost stands out in the image above?
+See how much more the frost stands out in the image directly above?

-I used a mask in Lightroom to select the areas I wanted to affect (in green below) and adjusted the settings accordingly.
+I used a mask in Lightroom to select the areas where I wanted to affect to apply (in green below) and adjusted the settings accordingly.

 - Whites +19